 Order of Information in a Business Plan

 The order you put these topics in when creating your plan isn't too important, but the US Small Business Administration or SBA notes that all of these details should be included in your business plan.
 The SBA also recommends adding your executive summary to a lean business plan, followed by the names of your leadership team members, some financial and growth prospect information, the description of your company, a brief market analysis, and a summary of your competition and how your company compares to competitors.

 Analyze the market to determine its potential.
 This section of the plan needs to contain research that shows the outlook for your industry and compare your company to your competitors.
 Determine what your competitors are doing well and look for ways your company can improve on it.
 Pay attention to trends and themes you see in your research and use your business plan to explain some ways your company will take advantage of those trends.

 The management section of your plan tells who bears the responsibility for each aspect of the business.
 The business structure will be your chosen business type, such as S-Corp or LLC.

 The Service or Product You Provide

 In the Service or Product Line section of your plan, you get to describe the service you're selling.
 You also need to explain what benefits your service provides for your customers and where your product or service is in the product life cycle.
 For example, is your product something customers need every other month, once per year, or more often?
 If you have any intellectual property you plan to copyright or obtain a patent for as part of the business, it should be included in this section.

 If you need help with choosing between types of various business plans, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.